catpea/catpea-project/database/furkies-purrkies/poem-1086/index.md

 draft: false
 ---

-A Minimalist Strategy For Artificial Intelligence Based Art Product Creation

 The point is to create an online store, with one of the large marketplaces that take 50% of your sale.